 Version 1 of the protocol was completed in 2011 before the UK NIP schedule for 4CMenB was known.

-This version reflects changes to the protocol based on details of the NIP.
+Version 2 of the protocol reflects changes to the protocol based on details of the NIP.
 All sections of the protocol have been amended.